 You can transfer a call from one handset to another.
 Note: Only one handset at a time can talk with an outside caller.
-While one handset is in use, other handsets cannot listen to conversations or make an outgoing call.
+While one handset is in use, other handsets

-- 1) During a call, press [delete/transfer].
+- cannot listen to conversations or make an outgoing call. - 1) During a call, press [delete/transfer].
 This places the call on hold. - 2) Press the number key that matches the handset you want to page (1 for Handset 1, 2 for Handset 2, etc.) or press 0 to page all other handsets.
-(If you only have two handsets, the phone automatically pages the - second handset for you.)

-The handset display shows LINE ON HOLD along with the number of the handset you are paging.
-Both your handset and the paged handset sound a paging tone that is distinct from any of the - available ringer tones.

-4) If the other handset picks up the call, the paging tone stops, and your handset returns to standb - If the other handset picks up the call, the paging tone stops, and your handset returns to standby.

-To cancel the transfer and return to the caller, press [delete/transfer], [TALK/flash] or [4))]. - If no one picks up the transferred call within five minutes, the call will be disconnected.
+(If you only have two handsets, the phone automatically pages the second handset for you.) - 3) The handset display shows LINE ON HOLD along with the number of the handset you are paging.
+Both your handset and the paged handset sound a paging tone that is distinct from any of the available ringer tones. - 4) If the other handset picks up the call, the paging tone stops, and your handset returns to standby. - md Line on Hold Transfer to HS1 - To cancel the transfer and return to the caller, press [delete/transfer], [TALK/flash] or [•()].
+If no one picks up the transferred call within five minutes, the call will be disconnected.